eag1ex/xpromise/readme.md

     - examples available at `$/ node ./examples/pipes-simple.js`

 * `pipe(cb=>,uid)` :  Refers to extended XPipe class refer to `x.pipe.js`
-    - pipe/stream jobs beond resolution (job consumption), very usefull when working in async environment
+    - pipe/stream jobs beyond resolution (job consumption), very useful when working in async environment
     - every pipe if using without XPromise need to be initiated first with: `initPipe`, take a look at examples in `./examples/pipes..`

 * `pass(uid)` : specify before `.pipe()` if you want it to pass or fail, regardless, uid not needed